Skip to main content

 Membership:

 Membership shall be appointed to this committee by action of the Faculty Senate.
-The Senate secretary, along with support from the Senate administrative assistant, shall prepare the nominations for Senate action.
-When determining the slate of nominees, the Senate secretary, along with support from the Senate Steering Committee, shall give due consideration to the major responsibilities of the nominees for reviewing proposals and recommending university policy regarding research.
+The Senate vice chair, along with support from the Senate administrative assistant, shall prepare the nominations for Senate action.
+When determining the slate of nominees, the Senate vice chair, along with support from the Senate Steering Committee, shall give due consideration to the major responsibilities of the nominees for reviewing proposals and advocating for faculty interests in university policy regarding research.
 Those nominated should either have been successful at obtaining funding for their own research or have had experience in reviewing proposals for an agency outside of SUNY Cortland.

-In addition, where possible the Senate Secretary, with support from the Senate administrative assistant and Human Resources, should attempt to provide for equal representation by areas of the university.
+In addition, where possible the Senate vice chair, with support from the Senate administrative assistant and Human Resources, should attempt to provide proportional representation by areas of the university.
 The appointed members of the committee shall serve three-year staggered terms and shall elect a chair for a one-year term.
 The administrative officers of the university who are primarily responsible for the research function shall serve as ex officio members of the committee without vote.

 Duties:

-1. To collaborate with the university’s director of sponsored programs to provide interested faculty with information about, and assistance with, obtaining support for their research.
+1. To collaborate with the university’s director of sponsored programs to provide interested faculty with information about, and assistance with, obtaining support for their research funding proposals.

-2. To make recommendations to the Faculty Senate regarding the development of policies and to implement policies which may affect the research function of the faculty.
+2. To make recommendations to the Faculty Senate regarding research funding policies and to advocate for policies which may improve the research function of the faculty.

-4. To consult with the appropriate officers and organizations in making recommendations for matters of university policy regarding research.
+4. To consult with the appropriate officers and organizations in advocating for faculty interests in university policy regarding research.

-5. To make periodic reports and file a written annual report at the end of the academic year.
+5. To make periodic reports and file a written annual report of committee activities at the end of the academic year.

 Section E. Steering Committee of the Senate